-The Clark County Alcohol & Drug Program allocates Washington State Division of Alcohol & Substance Abuse, Community Services treatment funds in accordance with the county plan and in a manner that assures the best feasible access to appropriate services for INDIGENT and LOW-INCOME individuals, and assures that access to services are first offered to persons within the following categories:
+Washington State Division of Alcohol & Substance Abuse community services treatment funds are allocated in accordance with the county plan to assure the best feasible access to appropriate services for individuals who are low-income.
+Services are first offered to persons within the following categories:

 - Parents with dependent children, including Child Protective Services (CPS) referrals

 - Clients who have completed DASA-funded residential treatment and have further outpatient treatment prescribed in their treatment plan

 - Treatment programs specific to individuals with both mental health diagnosis and alcohol and drug addictions

 - Treatment programs specific to pregnant, postpartum, and parenting women